-Do you desire any changes, or have you found any errors?
+Would you like any changes, or have you found any errors?

-We are continuously striving to improve documentation for you.
+We are continuously striving to improve our documentation for you.
 Please help us by sending your requests to the following e-mail address: tnc-userdoc@heidenhain.de.

 TNC Model, Software and Features